 Part II is a living will.
-It lets you decide about lifesustaining procedures in three situations: when death from a terminal condition is imminent despite the application of life-sustaining procedures; a condition of permanent unconsciousness called a persistent vegetative state; and end-stage condition, which is an advanced, progressive, and incurable condition resulting in complete physical dependency.
+It lets you decide about life-sustaining procedures in three situations: when death from a terminal despite condition is imminent application of life-sustaining procedures; a condition of permanent unconsciousness called a persistent vegetative state; and endstage condition, which is an advanced, and incurable progressive. condition resulting in complete physical dependency.
 One example of end-stage condition could be advanced Alzheimer's disease.